By Chiara Spagnoli Gabardi

 Women are waking up to the fact that something they use every day to make themselves pretty may not be so good for them.

 There’s an increasing awareness that from fluoride in toothpaste to aluminium in anti-perspirant, the chemicals in our skincare and makeup can cause us physical harm.
 And what’s more, we are learning that the companies that make them often hide this fact, and governments do little to protect us.
 For example, despite the fact that the Pink Ribbon Campaign says its goal is to help put an end to breast cancer, the fact remains that many of the products that carry the iconic ribbon during October (Breast Cancer Awareness month) actually contain ingredients that cause cancer themselves.

-Moreover, some governments (especially the American government) are pretty slack about approving the very grooming products we use on our bodies daily.
-‘Generally recognised as safe’ (GRAS) is the term used for chemicals found in everything from lipstick to hairspray, but it seems to be a synonym for ‘we’re not really sure how bad this may be yet.’
+What’s more, some governments (especially in America) are pretty slack about approving the very grooming products we use on our bodies daily.
+‘Generally recognised as safe‘ (GRAS) is the term used for chemicals found in everything from lipstick to hairspray, but it seems to be a synonym for ‘we’re not really sure how bad this may be yet.’
 Indeed, Johnson & Johnson’s Baby Powder was GRAS for many decades – until a judge confirmed what many suspected all along: prolonged use of talcum powder in your nether regions can cause cancer.
 When you consider that it is has historically been linked to a cancer risk in some studies, it’s shocking the government hasn’t banned it yet.

 A few women who suffered from health problems of their own recognised that what they were using to make themselves look better was actually making them feel worse, and decided to do something about it – they created their own all – natural skincare and makeup lines.
 In fact, most of the truly wonderful organic and natural beauty brands on the market are made by women, for women.
 How wonderful is that?